Level 3 Mortlock Wing State Library of South Australia North Terrace Adelaide SA 5000

 Col Light Dumpy Level Detail

-Light's dumpy level was an instrument used to record levels of the ground surface at different locations.
+Colonel Light’s dumpy level - a rare personal artefact.
+A dumpy level is an instrument used to record ground surface levels from which contours can be drawn.
 This dumpy level is a Troughton and Sims Improved Level, 14", [dumpy level] housed in a wooden box, bearing a brass plaque marked Light, with accessories including, screw cap, plumb bob, a black glass filter, and an eyepiece.
 Wooden box is inscribed ‘Light’.

 RGSSA Catalogue numbers- Portrait R47 (hanging on the southern wall of RGSSA Library).